chuck-ma/RedNote-MCP/docs/README.en.md

 - You can use either the global command (`rednote-mcp`) or `npx`
 - Make sure to include `--stdio` - it's needed for Cursor communication

+### Searching Notes

+- Use the `search_notes` tool with `keywords` (required) and optional `limit` (default 10)
+- The flow opens the homepage first, waits for the search box, types with human-like delays, presses Enter, then scrapes the result list
+- Up to 3 retry attempts are built in (with browser cleanup between attempts) and multiple selectors are used to handle Xiaohongshu UI changes
+- Expect the call to take longer than a normal API request because it drives a real browser with random pauses
+- If you get empty results or "not logged in" errors, run `rednote-mcp init` again to refresh your session

 ## Development

 ### What You'll Need